Photography Life

 Nikon Z50

-At the moment, Nikon has three Z-series cameras with a DX sensor rather than FX.
-The first to be released was the Nikon Z50.
+The first Nikon Z DX camera to be released was the Nikon Z50.
 It’s aimed at a more beginner-oriented audience than the mirrorless cameras above, although it still has some advanced features.
 Here are the specifications:

 For photographers who want to start using a Nikon Z camera at the lowest price, the Z50 is the way to go.
 It doesn’t have all the fanciest new features, but it still does a lot of things right.